History of Tibet (1950–present): 1950–1955: Traditional systems

-On the path that was leading him into exile in India, the 14th Dalai Lama arrived March 26, 1959 at Lhuntse Dzong where he repudiated the "17-point Agreement" as having been "thrust upon Tibetan Government and people by the threat of arms" and reaffirmed his government as the only legitimate representative of Tibet.
+On the path that was leading him into exile in India, the 14th Dalai Lama arrived March 26, 1959 at Lhuntse Dzong where he repudiated the 17-point Agreement as having been "thrust upon Tibetan Government and people by the threat of arms" and reaffirmed his government as the only legitimate representative of Tibet.
 According to the Seventeen Point Agreement, the Tibetan area under the Dalai Lama's authority was supposed to be a highly autonomous area of China.
 From the beginning, it was obvious that incorporating Tibet into Communist PRC would bring two opposite social systems face-to-face.
 In western Tibet, however, the Chinese Communists opted not to make social reform an immediate priority.
 On the contrary, from 1951 to 1959, traditional Tibetan society with its lords and manorial estates continued to function unchanged and were subsidized by the central government.
 Despite the presence of twenty thousand PLA troops in Central Tibet, the Dalai Lama's government was permitted to maintain important symbols from its de facto independence period.
 The first national census in all of the People's Republic of China was held in 1954, counting 2,770,000 ethnic Tibetans in China, including 1,270,000 in the Tibet Autonomous Region.
 The Chinese built highways that reached Lhasa, and then extended them to the Indian, Nepalese and Pakistani borders.

 Tibetan areas in Qinghai, known as Kham, which were outside the authority of the Dalai Lama's government, did not enjoy this same autonomy and had land redistribution implemented in full.
-Most lands were taken away from noblemen and monasteries and re-distributed to serfs.
+Most lands were taken away from noblemen and monasteries and re-distributed to serfs and former slaves.
 The Tibetan region of Eastern Kham, previously Xikang province, was incorporated into the province of Sichuan.
 Western Kham was put under the Chamdo Military Committee.
 In these areas, land reform was implemented.
 This involved communist agitators designating "landlords"—sometimes arbitrarily chosen—for public humiliation in so-called "struggle sessions", torture, maiming, and even death.
 It was only after 1959 that China brought the same practices to Central Tibet.